 Evaluating the falling force

-I never open an entry if the market too brutally crosses support.
+I never open an entry if the market crosses support too brutally.
 When the market is strongly bearish, it breaks most of the supports.
-Although this is a posteriori obvious, it is hard to predict where the market will bounce.
+Although this is self-evident, predicting where the market will rebound is a challenging task.
 Implementing a volatility indicator into your strategy is an excellent way to avoid opening a position during a significant drop.
 It is sufficient to wait until the market calms before opening an entry.

 Volatility checking source code

-You have to ensure the market has not broken the support too brutally.
+You must ensure the market has not broken the support too abruptly.
 Numerous technical indicators can measure volatility.
 One of the most straightforward is the Bollinger bands.
 It draws inferior and superior bands around the price.
 These bands are standard deviations.
 The crossing of these bands expresses an increase in abnormal volatility.

-The following source code checks the price does not cross these bands before opening an entry:
+The following source code checks that the price does not cross these bands before opening an entry:

 // * BOLLINGER BANDS * //